 There are many different solutions out there.
 Some are large and cater to every factor of going paperless.
-The pro of these being that they’re a one-stop-shop.
+The pro of these is that they’re a one-stop shop.
 The con is that they’re often slow-moving in terms of updates and tend to fall behind.
 They can also be rigid.

 On the other end of this spectrum are the lightest of the light.
 These solutions tend to serve a single purpose and aren’t useful outside their narrow spectrum.
 As you may have guessed though, they’re fast-moving and agile.
 They can push out updates in a matter of days.
 With such systems, however, you’ll only be able to go paperless with a single process or two.

 Somewhere in between are systems like Appenate.
 Our purpose is to change the way your field, floor and manufacturing teams manage their data and workflows.
 So we do cover a wider spectrum, but specifically within business workflows.
 As mobile Form builders go, we offer one of the most comprehensive solutions.

 So… do you have a single process you want to turn digital, a few processes or your whole company in one go?